OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/profiling.rst

 Profiling
 =========

-This tutorial describes how to use OpenMDAO's simple instance based profiling capability.
+This tutorial describes how to use OpenMDAO's simple instance-based profiling capability.
 Python has several good profilers available for general python code, but the advantage of OpenMDAO's simple profiler is that it limits the functions of interest down to a relatively small number of important OpenMDAO